 New York EBT Customer Service: How to Get Help & Common Issues

-Contact New York EBT customer service by phone, email, mail, or in-person for a lost card, forgotten PIN, or SNAP benefit help.
+Contact EBT customer service in New York by phone, email, mail, or in-person for help with a lost card, PIN, or SNAP questions.

 Oct 12, 2025